b2io/svelte-ssr-demo/README.md

 # Svelte SSR Demo

-This repository contains the full examples for the Svelte SSR guide [here].
+This repository contains the full examples for the Svelte SSR guide [here](https://www.base2.io/2020/12/12/svelte-ssr).

 Each folder contains a standalone project for a separate step of the guide.